Cyclone Hamoon ravages Cox’s Bazar in Bangladesh

 Since 2012, violence against minority Muslims in Myanmar has forced hundreds of thousands of people from their homes.
 Most are Rohingya, now the world’s largest stateless people.
 In 2017 alone, over 650,000 fled to Bangladesh.
 The scale of the displacement has created dangerously overcrowded refugee camps where basic services are stretched beyond their limits.

 The nearly one million refugees in Cox’s Bazar are living in overcrowded shelters made of bamboo and tarpaulins, many erected on deforested hillsides prone to landslides.
 These flimsy structures are not able to withstand the heavy rains of the monsoon season, which lasts from May to September.

-While Bangladesh is well versed in response to natural disasters, the burden faced this year of nearly 1 million additional people will stretch authorities beyond their limits.
-A public health time bomb is set to explode, with diseases including diphtheria and cholera already widespread and malnutrition rates above emergency levels.
-Monsoon flooding will exacerbate these problems as latrines flood and water sources are contaminated.
-Dengue fever, hepatitis and diarrhea could sweep through the camps.
+While Bangladesh is well versed in responding to natural disasters, its capacity is strained by the added burden of hosting nearly one million additional people.
+With each heavy monsoon the Rohingya face the risk of outbreaks of diphtheria and cholera, as well as emergency levels of malnutrition.
+Monsoon flooding exacerbates these problems as latrines flood and water sources are contaminated: Dengue fever, hepatitis and diarrhea could sweep through the camps.

 Lifesaving aid is urgently needed to assist the Rohingya.
 Aid organizations do not have adequate resources: Humanitarian partners must scale up their capacity quickly.

 The IRC has launched an emergency response in Cox’s Bazar focusing on health and the protection of vulnerable women and children.
 We have established a number of “one-stop shops” where IRC teams work with partners to provide comprehensive care for women and girls, including reproductive and childbirth services and support for those who have encountered violence.

 In addition, the IRC has established two mobile medical teams to serve hard-to-reach refugees in the sprawling Kutupalong-Balukhali camp.
 During the monsoon season these mobile clinics will also serve local Bangladeshi communities whose health facilities have been shut down by flooding or landslides.